quentin-evo/rna-charr/README.md

 # rna-charr

+These are scripts and information on data preprocessing associated with the Paper "Evolution of canalization: lessons from a classic case of resource polymorphism"

+## Scripts

 DE.R : R script for differential expression analyses of mRNAs

 GOscript.R : R script for Gene Onthology analyses